 Queenstown, New Zealand

 Queenstown is a resort town on the South Island of New Zealand.
 Built on the lakeshore of Lake Wakatipu, the town provides amazing views having the Remarkables Mountain Range as its background.
 With a population of around 16 000, it is the 27th largest urban area in the country, and the second most populous in Otago after Dunedin.
 Queenstown is often called the adventure capital of the world, and the party capital of New Zealand.
 The nearby Kawarau Gorge is the birthplace of bungee jumping, and the list of adventures is expanding ever since.
+If you’re fortunate, Queenstown is also a great spot to spot the Aurora Australis.

 While Queenstown itself is home to many great activities and hikes, the surrounding area is also worth exploring once you have done your tour of Queenstown.
 For example, Arrowtown, a historic gold-mining town with well-preserved buildings is about a 25-minute drive away.
 Glenorchy is on the northern shore of Wakatipu Lake and near Dart River, making it a perfect choice for outdoor activities such as going on a jet boat ride and horse trekking.
 You can enjoy an adrenaline rush by taking on the rapids of Shotover River.
 You can go on a wine tour to Gibbston Valley in the nearby Central Otago wine region.
 Or you can enjoy a day trip to Milford Sound through Fiordland National Park.
 That is why Odyssey Traveller included a free day in Queenstown during our New Zealand Tour.
 This tour is offered to senior and mature travellers who are keen to learn in small groups about history and culture from a knowledgeable Odyssey leader and local experts, and travel with 6-12 like-minded people.